breakthebull/darbooks/README.md

 Most author facing spaces are also built primarily for other writers rather than readers, which turns visibility into performance instead of connection.

 ---
-# WHY GITHUB

-GitHub is quieter, searchable, and direct.
-People come here looking for specific things, not to browse endlessly or chase trends.

-When I published a highly specific Obsidian CSS guide here, it reached real users organically because it was useful.
-No ads.
-No funnels.
-No review chasing.

-**There is also no incentive here to manufacture credibility.
-On large storefronts, reviews are often paid for, exchanged, or socially pressured through closed groups.**

-*I am not interested in asking people to validate my work just so it can surface.**

-This repository is where my books live now.

----

 # ON ACCESS AND OWNERSHIP